rachel-o-donnell/black_and_white_beauty/README.md

 # Introduction

-Black & White Beauty is a B2C e-commerce website for the final project of the Code Institute diploma in Software Engineering.
+Black & White Beauty is a B2C e-commerce website for the final project of the Code Institute diploma in Full Stack Software Engineering.

 Black & White Beauty is a fictitious e-commerce full stack project built using Django, Python, JavaScript and Bootstrap 4.
 The site is deployed to Heroku, uses Amazon S3 for cloud storage and Stripe for payment processing.
 Black & White Beauty is a business to consumer online retailer of black and white illustrations.

 The site provides role based permissions for users to interact with a central dataset.
 It includes user authentication, email validation and CRUD functionality.

 The payment system uses Stripe.
-Please note that this website is for **educational purposes** only and the payment gateway is not set up to accept real payments.
+Please note that this website is for **educational purposes** only.
 Do not enter any personal credit/debit card details when using the site.

 When testing the site, please use the following from Stripe's testing documentation: